eun4231/DGNN_analysis/EvolveGCN/Readme.md

 ## EvolveGCN: Evolving Graph Convolutional Networks

-This page contains the code for the model ASTGNN and for performing analysis using two profiling tools: Pytorch Profiler and Nsight Systems.
+This page contains the code for the model EvolveGCN and for performing analysis using two profiling tools: Pytorch Profiler and Nsight Systems.

 ---